FZBunny/applepi/README.md

 - When you do boot a floppy disk image, you will hear a series of 'tick' sounds.
 These are a kind-of lame attempt to mimic the sound of head seeks as the drive moves from track to track.
 They will be replaced by proper recorded sounds someday.
 - A note about games:  if a game fails to boot, put it in the 'Floppy 2' drive, and boot dos3.
 Then enter   ``` RUN HELLO,D2 ``` .
 If that fails (it won't), catalog disk 2 to find the game's file name: ``` CATALOG,D2 ``` ; then ``` BRUN ``` whatever the name is.

-- (The 'help' files are incomplete, and out-of-date.
-Upates coming soon.)
+- See "NOTES.md" for a (short!) list of known bugs and shortcomings.

 Not a lot more here yet, but here's a perty picture: